Diego Markwell

-Diegomar Raymundo "Diego" Markwell (born August 8, 1980 in Willemstad, Curaçao, Netherlands Antilles) is a Dutch baseball player for Curaçao Neptunus of the Honkbal Hoofdklasse.
+Diegomar Raymundo "Diego" Markwell (born August 8, 1980 in Willemstad, Curaçao, Netherlands Antilles) is a Dutch former professional baseball pitcher.
+He played in the Chinese Professional Baseball League (CPBL) for the Macoto Cobras.

+Professional career

+Markwell spent the 1997–2003 seasons in the Toronto Blue Jays organization.
+In his time with Toronto, he appeared for the Low-A St. Catharines Stompers, Low-A Queens Kings, Single-A Hagerstown Suns, Single-A Charleston AlleyCats, High-A Dunedin Blue Jays, Double-A Tennessee Smokies, and Double-A New Haven Ravens.

+In 2007, after three years of inactivity, Markwell played for the for the Macoto Cobras of the Chinese Professional Baseball League.
+From 2007 to 2023, Markwell played for Neptunus in the Honkbal Hoofdklasse.

+International career

 Markwell represented the Netherlands at the 2004 Summer Olympics in Athens, where he and his team finished sixth.
 Markwell was also named to the Dutch roster for the 2005 European Baseball Championship, 2006 World Baseball Classic, 2006 Intercontinental Cup, 2007 European Baseball Championship, 2008 Summer Olympics, 2009 World Baseball Classic, 2010 European Baseball Championship, 2010 Intercontinental Cup, 2011 Baseball World Cup, 2013 World Baseball Classic, 2013 World Port Tournament, 2014 France International Baseball Tournament, 2014 European Baseball Championship, 2015 World Port Tournament, 2015 WBSC Premier12, 2016 Haarlem Baseball Week, 2016 France International Baseball Tournament, and the 2016 European Baseball Championship.
 He played for Team Netherlands in the 2019 European Baseball Championship, and at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019.